 <MVI>marker into the group name.

 If your design requires adding too many predefined options for an image layer, it would not be a good idea to add all of them into a PSD template.
-In this case you can use another approach - it is possible to put all the images into a separate folder and link it to the image layer.
-When personalizing the layer, users will be selecting images from the specified folder and Customer's Canvas will not allow them to switch to another source including loading images from the social networks.
-Also this approach is useful when you to change options for an image layer after the PSD template has been created.
+In this case, you can use another approach - it is possible to put all the images into a separate folder and link it to the image layer.
+When personalizing the layer, users will be selecting images from the specified folder and Customer's Canvas will not allow them to switch to another source, including images that are supposed to be loaded from social networks.
+Also, this approach is useful when you change options for an image layer after the PSD template has been created.

-To demonstrate the feature let us set up the
+To demonstrate this feature, let us set up the

 /europe_photos/ folder as an image source for an image layer: